marykolade/Social-Media-Analytics-Facebook/README.md

 ![Social Media Analytics Visual](./Deployment/img/SAOverview.png)

 ## Prerequisites
 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/en-us/free/).
-While not required, a prior understanding of Azure Synapse Analytics, Azure Cognitive Services, Azure Maps and Power BI  will be helpful.
+While not required, a prior understanding of Azure Synapse Analytics, Azure Cognitive Services, and Power BI  will be helpful.

 For additional training and support, please see: